zense/IIITB-StudentKit/docs/faq.md

   No, branch change is not allowed after admission.

-5. **If I pay the acceptance fees for iMtech at IIITB and later make it to some other place that I prefer, will I get any refund?**
+5. **If I pay the acceptance fees for iMtech at IIIT Bangalore and later make it to some other place that I prefer, will I get any refund?**

   Yes, your acceptance fees will be refunded.